rscode999/cnet/documentation/documentation.md

 Documentation for each class and its methods.

+To use in your program, include the "cnet/network.cpp" file.
+Example: `#include "cnet/network.cpp"`

 All classes and methods are in the `CNet` namespace.
 The only class not in `CNet` is the `illegal_state` exception, which is not in a namespace.

 Some functions use the `Eigen` linear algebra package.
 A short guide for Eigen can be found [here](https://libeigen.gitlab.io/eigen/docs-nightly/GettingStarted.html).

 [Back to README](../README.md)